 You can use paper and pencil, but we prefer Microsoft Excel to create mockups.
 You should know about the mockups that they have simple, grouped shapes.

 Tip: Let us review together with the effect of the dashboard UI prototyping.
 Before we start working with shapes, we should know what kind of result we want to see at the end.
 What kind of requirements the final presentation has to answer?
-In the figure below, we show a layout example.
+In the figure below, we are showing a layout.

 How can you create a logical workbook structure?
 What is this mean?
 Open an Excel workbook and create three sheets.